LloydYCHuang/Webpage/cv.md

 -	Acquired financial support from one of the most famous charity groups in Taiwan
 -	Long-term mentorship program for young scientists

-## Conference experience
-**22<sup>nd</sup> World Congress of Soil Science**
-*Oral presentation in person (Aug.
-2022)*
-*Glasgow, UK*
--	The leading international conference in soil science with over 3000 participants worldwide
--	Topic: Characterization of podzolic soils using digital soil morphometrics in subtropical subalpine forests

-**8<sup>th</sup> International Symposium on Soil Organic Matter**
-*Oral presentation by pre-recorded video (June 2022)*
-*Seoul, Korea*
--	Topic: Characterization of organometallic complexes in podzolic soils in subalpine forest using proximal sensors

-**Pedometrics Webinar**
-*Oral presentation (June 2021)*
-*Virtual*
-- Webinar held by the Pedometrics commission of the International Union of Soil Sciences (IUSS)
--	Topic: Characterization of podzolic soils using digital soil morphometrics in a subtropical subalpine forest of Taiwan

-**Annual Meeting of the Geography Society of China (中國地理學會年會暨學術研討會)**
-*Oral presentation (May 2021)*
-*Virtual*
--	Topic: Characterization of podzolic soils in Shanlinshi using digital soil morphometrics

-**Annual Meeting of the Chinese Society of Soil and Fertilizer Sciences (中華土壤肥料學會年會)**
-*Poster presentation (Nov.
-2020)*
-*Taichung, Taiwan*
--	Topic: Using Vis-NIR spectroscopy and pXRF to pedogenesis
--	Presented research progress of a collaborative project with the Department of Geology, NTU

-**14<sup>th</sup> International Conference of the East and Southeast Asia Federation of Soil Science Societies (ESAFS)**
-*Oral presentation (Nov.
-2019)*
-*Taipei, Taiwan*
--	Topic: Silicon availability and its relation to other properties of soils in Taiwan

-**Joint Seminar on Environmental Ecology and Restoration**
-*Oral presentation (Aug.
-2018)*
-*Hakodate, Japan*
--	Joint seminar between NTU and Ishikawa Prefectural University
--	Topic: Element composition of the colluvial soils at an archeological site from Linkou terrace, Taiwan
--	Presented research progress of a collaborative project with the Department of Anthropology, NTU

 ## Skills
 **Computer Programming**
 -	R (Carried out machine learning, spectra pre-processing, and geostatistics)